 Refugio José Rivas (locally known as Refugio Cotopaxi) is a high mountain refuge at an elevation of 4.639m (15,219ft) above the sea level, located on the boundary between Pichincha and Cotopaxi provinces of Ecuador.
 It's one of the highest roads of the country.

 Located about 50 km (31 mi) south of Quito, in the Andes Mountains, the road to the hut is totally unpaved.
 It’s called Subida Parqueadero Refugio Cotopaxi.
-It’s a bumpy gravel road that has been eroded from rainstorms and is dusty in dry weather and muddy in wet.
+It’s a bumpy gravel road that has been eroded from rainstorms.
+It’s dusty in dry weather and muddy in wet.
 The road ends on the parking lot of the refuge.

-Located on the northern flanks of Volcán Cotopaxi, the second highest volcano in Ecuador, in the Cotopaxi National Park, make sure the gas tank is full.
-The refuge has a capacity for 86 people.
+Set high on the northern flanks of Volcán Cotopaxi, the second highest volcano in Ecuador, in the Cotopaxi National Park, the refuge has a capacity for 86 people.
 It was built in 1971 and extended in 2005.
 It is owned and operated by Grupo Ascensionismo del Colegio San Gabriel.
-Weather conditions can pose a problem.
 On a sunny day, you’ll get magnificent views of the top peak.
 The hut used to be an overnight destination for mountaineering teams acclimatizing before making an ascent on the peak.
 Since 1738, records show Cotopaxi has exploded more than 50 times.

 Pic: Walter Lara